Bank Teller Resume Format

 Header / Contact Information

-Provide your full name, professional email, phone number, LinkedIn profile (if available), and optionally your city and state.
-For bank tellers, adding any banking certifications or training links can enhance credibility.
+Include your full name, professional email address, phone number, LinkedIn profile, and optionally your city and state.
+Adding a link to any banking-related certifications or profiles can add credibility.

 Professional Summary

-A brief 3–4 line statement presenting you as a dependable and customer-focused bank teller.
-Customize it for each role.
-Mention years of experience, banking expertise, and a key accomplishment.
+A brief 3–4 line summary that positions you as a reliable and customer-focused bank teller.
+Tailor it to each role by mentioning years of experience, familiarity with banking operations, and key achievements.

 Example